 “How would you describe Jason’s behavior?”

 Betty smiled.
 “He’s wonderful.
 He always, well, almost always, does what we ask when we ask.
 I guess, being a teenager, sometime he’ll forget or be distracted by something he’s doing.
 Most often what he forgets is to take the trash cans out to the curb on Tuesday evenings, and he has to be reminded.
 But it never takes more than one reminder.
-He’s helpful around the house, and will come to me and ask if there’s anything he can do to help.
+He’s helpful around the house, and will come to me when I’m fixing dinner and ask if there’s anything he can do to help.
 He’s not messy like my friends say their boys are, he keeps his room very neat.”

 “What about his demeanor, does he get angry, does he have periods when he’s worried or seems to be depressed, does he ever isolate himself from the rest of the family?”

 “Oh, no. He always seems to be happy, he smiles all the time.
 He likes to crack jokes and make us laugh.
 He’s a real chatterbox, and talks to all of us about anything and everything.
 He doesn’t get into fights with his sisters, ever.
 That amazes me because growing up I would get into fights with my two sisters and two brothers all the time.
 I’ve never suspected that he was depressed, just the opposite.
 He doesn’t seem to worry about anything.
-I have to admit that He had been distant and unusually non-talkative during the week prior to his announcement that he was homosexual.”
+I have to admit that he had been distant and unusually non-talkative during the week prior to his announcement that he was homosexual.”

 “You mean gay.”